d-exclaimation/relax/README.md

 - [slack-go](https://github.com/slack-go/slack) for providing the Slack API implementation in Go
 - [quotable](https://github.com/lukePeavey/quotable) for providing API for quotes
+- [meme-api](https://github.com/D3vd/Meme_Api) for providing an API to get memes from reddit
 - [OpenAI](https://openai.com) for the amazing GPT-3.5 and GPT-4 models

 <br/>